 Student groups travel to the Canadian north shore of Lake Superior to begin their sea kayak expedition from the Lake Superior National Marine Conservation Area.
 Students learn the art of paddling a sea kayak in varied weather, landing the craft in a variety of conditions and navigating and rescue techniques.
 Instructors share the secrets of handling and balancing the boat safely, regardless of the elements.
 Students develop paddling skills and bond as a group while traveling and camping along the rugged, rocky Superior shoreline.

 On the southern edge of the massive Canadian Shield, a granite rock formation that runs from Minnesota to Hudson Bay and the Northwest Territories, sits the largest freshwater lake in the world: Lake Superior.
-The Superior Hiking Trail follows the northern shore of the lake from Duluth, Minnesota to Canada, covering almost 300 miles along the low-lying Sawtooth Mountain range.
+The Superior Hiking Trail follows the northern shore of Lake Superior from Duluth, Minnesota to Canada, covering almost 300 miles along the low-lying Sawtooth Mountain range.
 Students spend four to six days hiking on the trail.
 Well-marked trails, designated campsites and challenging terrain make the Superior Hiking Trail a great introductory backpacking experience.

 Looking out over the top of the boreal forest, and located 30 feet in the air, the high ropes course is an incredible obstacle course set 30 feet in the air.
 Students swing from Tarzan ropes, walk on tightrope wires and climb a cargo net before jumping on the zip line for an exhilarating ride back to solid ground.

 Backpacking, kayaking and wilderness navigation techniques are great practice for the essential skills and habits that help prepare for new challenges at school, work, home and in the community.
 Outward Bound expeditions encourage students:

 Canadian Lake Superior